Breaking hearts and blowing minds: Robyn’s 20 greatest songs – ranked!

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- 'Giving You Back' (1999) appears at #19: released when Robyn was 19, the song addressed her decision to have an abortion, and her record label refused to release it in the US
+- Robyn released 'Give You Back' in 1999 at age 19 about her decision to have an abortion; her US record label was 'horrified' and refused to release the track stateside

-- 'With Every Heartbeat' (2007, featuring Kleerup) is identified as Robyn's real breakthrough, where she 'staked out her own unique space' in electropop
+- 'With Every Heartbeat' (ft Kleerup, 2007) ranks #2 and is identified as Robyn's 'real breakthrough,' where she 'staked out her own unique space' in electropop